 Happy New Year from Lifedge!
-As we head into 2022, we know many people (including us!) are thinking about resolutions, goals, and dreams for the new year.
-Have you made a list of any aspirations or hopes for 2022?
+As we head into the new year, we know many people (including us!) are thinking about resolutions, goals, and dreams.
+Have you made a list of any aspirations or hopes for this next year?

 As we face the year ahead, we thought it would be interesting to look up some of the top resolutions that people make.
 Here are some of the most popular ones that we found:

 Most common New Year’s resolutions:

 - Be less stressed

 - Learn a new skill or hobby